catenarytransit/catenary-backend/src/maple_syrup/README.md

 We then store the start time of each trip and the arrival or departure time from the station is simply the start time of the trip + the itinerary offset.

 We can answer a direct-connection query of A@t -> B by looking at all itineraries containing stops A and B, then querying the start times of the trip id.
+Each stop time is thus trip_start_time + stop_offset.

 Remember that trip ids must be filtered by service ids that use the day of the query.